Female student with a blue Spalding polo shirt sits with her laptop in a bright classroom setting

 Dynamic Preparation

 Reach new possibilities.
-The radiology tech program prepares you for roles in medical imaging, addressing critical shortages in the profession.
+The radiologic technology program prepares you for roles in medical imaging, addressing critical shortages in the profession.

 Graduates will be prepared to work in a range of settings, including: